nogibjj/DY_Expected_Goal_Referee_project/README.md

 ### Limitations and future improvements

-1. Failed to pip data from StatsBomb API to Azure Databricks
+1. **[SOLVED]** Failed to pip data from StatsBomb API to Azure Databricks
-1. Instead of using Databricks, trying AWS s3
+1. ~~Instead of using Databricks, trying AWS s3~~
-1. Command line tool integration after list 1 or 2 is resolved
+1. [List 1 SOLVED]Command line tool integration after list 1 or 2 is resolved
+1. Build better FastAPI structure
+1. Add more function on FastAPI

 ## Data Source